1793

 telegraph (2 June)

-communicates across the Bristol Channel and the Solent (both UK)
+1897 Marconi communicates across the Bristol Channel

-1898
+1898 French

 engineer Pierre Azaria sets up the Compagnie Générale